 The Seminars must help develop an inquiring mind in students and inform them that issues, research questions or hypotheses that they address need substantiation based on evidence and argument.
 They should train students about the method of collecting, synthesizing and drawing defensible conclusions based on data.

 All students must register for Seminars in accordance to their length of study, semester of enrollment, supervisor, etc. as designated in the chart below.
-The Seminars are designed to assist students their individual research, leading to the production of the Master’s Thesis, Independent Final Report or Internship-based Case Study.
-Seminars’ subject titles are Management Seminar I, II and III and completion of all three seminar subjects is required for program completion.
+The Seminars are designed to assist students their individual research, leading to the production of the Master’s Thesis, Independent Final Report, Internship-based Case Study, or Business Plan.
+Seminars’ subject titles are MBA Research Seminar I, II and III and completion of all three seminar subjects is required for program completion.

 |Program Length||1st semester||2nd semester||3rd semester||4th semester|